Joyce Vincent was a 38-year-old woman from London with a family and friends. So why did it take over two years for people to realize she had died?

 Joyce Vincent’s story is as sad as it is strange.
 People like Martin Lister who knew her and found out about her death wished that they’d had stayed in contact and checked in with her more often.
 It serves as a reminder that person-to-person communication still has its place and is important.

-Now read about the woman who kept her secret lover in the attic for years.
+After reading about Joyce Vincent, read about the woman who kept her secret lover in the attic for years.
 Then, read about the woman who was convicted after locking her deaf sister in a room for seven years.